Note: This feature was first introduced in GitSwarm 2016.1. Custom CNAMEs with TLS support were introduced in GitSwarm 2016.2.

 gitlab_pages_enabled=true

-gitlab_pages_options="-pages-domain example.io -pages-root $app_root/shared/pages -listen-proxy 127.0.0.1:8090 -listen-http 1.1.1.1:80"
+gitlab_pages_options="-pages-domain example.io -pages-root $app_root/shared/pages -listen-proxy 127.0.0.1:8090 -listen-http 1.1.1.1:80"package installations:

-Edit /etc/gitswarm/gitswarm.rb
+Edit /etc/gitswarm/gitswarm.rb:

 pages_external_url "https://example.io"